-Here Hostel is lovely place to stay in Bangkok!
+Here Hostel is a lovely place to stay in Bangkok!
 Ideal for all types of backpackers, travelers or digital nomads who are looking for n.1 hostel in Bangkok.
 Vibe is super friendly and relaxing but also satisfying for those party souls who are looking to get wild in Bangkok.

-Location of hostel in amazing, it’s only 5-10 minutes walking distance from so called “Backpackers paradise” or as might know, Khao San Road which is full of parties and great nightlife.
+Location of the hostel in amazing, it’s only 5-10 minutes walking distance from so-called “Backpackers paradise” or as might know, Khao San Road which is full of parties and great nightlife.
 Hostel organizes there super fun walking tours with all the guest which is ideal for solo travelers to make friends and hang out / party hard.
 Area has also some amazing restaurants which you should definitely try, just ask on reception for great local tips.

 What else?
-They have amazing beds which are kind of a capsule style and give you great rest and comfort.
+They have amazing beds which are kind of a capsule-style and give you great rest and comfort.
 Every private or dormitory room comes with an AC which it’s super handy in Thailand.
 You can use FREE wifi, toiletries, towels and very well rated INCLUDED BREAKFAST which is served till 10am.
-For late afternoon flights or departures they also have FREE luggage service available.
+For late afternoon flights or departures, they also have FREE luggage service available.
 Here hostel comes with everything you expect from 9.1/10 reviewed & very well experienced hostel.
 Book now, before it gets sold out (it usually does).